-The largest group of sessional GPs are freelance locum GPs.
-A freelance locum GP is also the most flexible and often the most in demand.
-Strangely because of this perhaps, they are, by some, awarded the lowest professional status and are sometimes thought by patients, practice staff and some doctors to be some sort of failure.
+The largest group of sessional GPs are freelance GP locums, and is also the most flexible and often the most in demand.
+Strangely, perhaps because of this, we are, by some, awarded the lowest professional status and are sometimes thought by patients, practice staff and some doctors to be some sort of failure.

 Freelance GPing provides a good opportunity to work in lots of practices, in lots of areas.
 You see a wide range of patients, buildings and ways of running a practice.
 It’s an education in itself and very useful if freelancing whilst looking for a partnership.
 It enables one to get to know the locality and to gain vital experience.